dimagi/commcare-hq/corehq/apps/userreports/README.rst

        },
    }

-‘Get Case Sharing Groups’ expression
+‘Get Case Sharing Groups' expression
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-‘get_case_sharing_groups’ will return an array of the case sharing groups that are assigned to a provided user ID.
+‘get_case_sharing_groups' will return an array of the case sharing groups that are assigned to a provided user ID.
 The array will contain one document per case sharing group.